Introduction and Goals

 The following components of the class will contribute to student grades:

-You will read three cases throughout this course and you will produce content based on the details of those cases and the activities that accompany them.
+You will complete two cases during this course, and you will produce content based on the details of those cases and the activities that accompany them.
 Each case is worth 1oo points.
-More detail will following in the unit newsletters about cases.

 Final Website Portfolio – 200 points